Luis Díaz (racing driver): American Le Mans Series

 Díaz made his American Le Mans Series debut in 2007, driving for Lowe’s Fernandez Racing in the LMP2 category with a Lola B06/43 Acura and later the Acura ARX-01a/b.
 He enjoyed a successful three-year stint with the team, culminating with the 2009 LMP2 Drivers Championship for he and Adrian Fernandez.
-That year, they scored nine wins out of ten races, with Diaz earning three class poles.
+That year, they scored nine wins out of ten races, with Díaz earning three class poles.

-Following the demise of Fernandez Racing Diaz made a handful of starts for both Alex Job Racing and PR1/Mathiasen Motorsports in 2010, reaching the podium four times and earning three class poles in the GTC and PC ranks.
+Following the demise of Fernandez Racing, Díaz made a handful of starts for both Alex Job Racing and PR1/Mathiasen Motorsports in 2010, reaching the podium four times and earning three class poles in the GTC and PC ranks.

-The 2011 season saw Diaz join Level 5 Motorsports for its P2 program.
+The 2011 season saw Díaz join Level 5 Motorsports for its P2 program.
 He kicked off the season with a class win in the 2011 12 Hours of Sebring with Scott Tucker and Ryan Hunter-Reay before earning additional victories at Road America and Laguna Seca.
-Diaz remained at Level 5 Motorsports for 2012, earning the P2 victory at Laguna Seca in the team's HPD ARX-03b.
+Díaz remained at Level 5 Motorsports for 2012, earning the P2 victory at Laguna Seca in the team's HPD ARX-03b.

-In addition to his success on the track, Diaz is a two-time winner of the "Most Popular Driver" award.
+In addition to his success on the track, Díaz is a two-time winner of the "Most Popular Driver" award.

 24 Hours of Le Mans

-Diaz made his Le Mans debut in 2012, co-driving with Scott Tucker and Christophe Bouchut in Level 5 Motorsports’ LMP2-class HPD ARX-03b.
+Díaz made his Le Mans debut in 2012, co-driving with Scott Tucker and Christophe Bouchut in Level 5 Motorsports’ LMP2-class HPD ARX-03b.
 The car failed to finish after running out of fuel on-track.